tc-silvas/data-eng-task/README.md

 After setting up the environment, you can check if the Producer is generating data by running the following commands:

-- To init events:
+- To consume init events:
   ```bash
   make consume-init
   ```

-- To produce match events:
+- To consume match events:
   ```bash
   make consume-match
   ```

-- To generate in-app purchase (IAP) events:
+- To consume in-app purchase (IAP) events:
   ```bash
   make consume-iap
   ```